MicrosoftDocs/mixed-reality/mixed-reality-docs/color-light-and-materials.md

 :::row:::
     :::column:::
 Materials are crucial elements for making realistic holograms.
-By providing proper visual characteristics, you can make compelling holographic objects that can blend well with physical environment.
-Materials are also important for providing visual feedback for the various types of user's input interactions.
+By providing proper visual characteristics, you can make compelling holographic objects that can blend well with the physical environment.
+Materials are also important for providing visual feedback for the various types of user input interactions.

-[MRTK](https://github.com/Microsoft/MixedRealityToolkit-Unity) provides MRTK Standard Shader which has various visual effect options that can be used for visual feedback.
-For example, you can use 'Proximity Light' property to provide a lighting effect when the user's finger is appoaching to the object's surface.
+[MRTK](https://github.com/Microsoft/MixedRealityToolkit-Unity) provides an MRTK Standard Shader with various visual effect options that can be used for visual feedback.
+For example, you can use 'Proximity Light' property to provide a lighting effect when the user's finger is appoaching the object's surface.
 Learn more about [MRTK Standard Shader](https://microsoft.github.io/MixedRealityToolkit-Unity/Documentation/README_MRTKStandardShader.html)
     :::column-end:::
         :::column:::
     *Video loop: Example of visual feedback based on proximity to a bounding box*